jeremynoesen/AISpongeLite/README.md

 ## Troubleshooting

 FakeYou sometimes breaks and gives no reason as to why.
 Simply restart the bot if it gets stuck.

+## Disclaimer

+This bot is not affiliated with AI Sponge Rehydrated.
+This bot also falls under fair use since it is a parody of SpongeBob SquarePants.